 The interesting thing is that nobody—that we’ve seen—had ever collected all these different factors to come up with an accurate and consistent calorie calculator.
 It kind of blew our minds.
 When we were actually looking for the ratios and the individual pieces that make the feeding calculator work—all of these specific pieces, I was blown away.

 Dr. Katy did months of research.
 She called other veterinarians and talked to other people in our network trying to find out what the internal calculations should be.
 She talked to a lot of people because she thought there already had to be a set standard out there.
 But there wasn’t.

 We have really trusted food partners who put feeding guidelines on their bags.
 And when we called them to ask about the numbers they were using to calculate guidelines for different types of animals, most didn’t have a consistent number from brand to brand or within their own product lines.

 The situation made us realize that there is such a need for this standardization across the industry.
 So, we decided to standardize feeding recommendations for our customers.
 We decided that we’ve got to build our own feeding calculator.

 MB: In addition to the feeding calculator, customers can also save their personalized feeding calculator recommendation in their pet profile.
-What are some of things that customers can do with their pet feeding profile right now?
+What are some of the things that customers can do with their pet feeding profile right now?